Layering is a way to multiply plants quite easily, where a plant branch is buried to produce a new specimen.

 - Remove leaves and twigs from the portion of the stem that will be buried.

-- Score the bark lengthwise lightly without breaking the branch.
+- Score (scrape, wound, mark, notch…) the bark lengthwise lightly without breaking the branch. (see image)

-- Bury this part about 2 inches (5 cm) deep.
+- Bury this portion of the stem about 2 inches (5 cm) deep.

 - While still fine if not done, it is best to dip the stem in cutting rooting agent powder.